Azure/azure-sdk/_posts/2020-03-24-python-tracing.md

 az ad sp create-for-rbac \
   --name http://pythondemoapp03242020 \
   --role "Storage Blob Data Contributor" \
-  --scopes /subscriptions/<SUBSCRIPTION>/resourceGroups/python-demoapp/providers/Microsoft.Storage/storageAccounts/pythondemoapp03242020
+  --scopes /subscriptions/<SUBSCRIPTION>/resourceGroups/python-demoapp
 {% endhighlight %}

+The storage account name must be unique across Azure, so pick a good name!
 Replace `SUBSCRIPTION` with your Subscription ID.
 You can use the `az account show` command to see the subscription.
 You can then set some environment variables based on the output:

 {% highlight bash %}
 export AZURE_TENANT_ID="<create-for-rbac output tenant>"